emrgnt-cmplxty/fermi/docs/docs/3.tutorials/examples/hello-near.md

 #### Create Near App (node)
-Hello Axion can be created locally with the help of `create-near-app`.
+Hello Fermi can be created locally with the help of `create-near-app`.
 Follow the snippet bellow to create a local project.

 ```bash
 npx create-near-app@latest